ai-cfia/dev-rel-docs/Tooling/Why-Open-Source-development.md

 ### Tooling

-Github, the OpenSource platform of choice, is owned by Microsoft, our technology partner and is the premier platform for opensource development.
+GitHub, the Open Source platform of choice, is owned by Microsoft, our technology partner and is the premier platform for open source development.

 ### Alpha deployment: [alpha.canada.ca](https://alpha.canada.ca/en/index.html)